Air Quality Health Index

 - provides advice on minimizing the health risk from air pollution.

 Smoke & AQHI Adjustments

 Elevated smoke concentrations have been shown to sometimes cause the AQHI to under-report health risk.
-Therefore two adjustments, each called AQHI-Plus, are being made to the AQHI to improve the accuracy of the reported health risk during smoke events.
-One adjustment operates in summer, the other in winter.
+Therefore an adjustment, called AQHI-Plus, is being made to the AQHI in B.C. to improve the accuracy of the reported health risk during smoky events.

 The Air Quality Health Index Variation across British Columbia (PDF) report is an overview of the AQHI and how it was developed to provide British Columbians with an estimate of short-term health risk caused by degraded air quality.
 To receive more information, e-mail the Air Quality team and include "Information on AQHI and AQHI-Plus" in the subject line.